amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

   console.log(isEvenOrOdd(10001)); // => Odd
 ```

-**Advanced note:** you could also replace *`n % 2`* with the bit AND operator: *`n & 1`*.
+**Advanced Note:** you could also replace *`n % 2`* with the bit AND operator: *`n & 1`*.
 If the first bit (<abbr title="Least Significant Bit">LSB</abbr>) is `1` then is odd otherwise is even.

-It doesn't matter if n is `10` or `10,001`, it will execute line 2 one time.
+It doesn't matter if n is `10` or `10,001`.
+It will execute line 2 one time.

 > Do not be fooled by one-liners.
 They don't always translate to constant times.
 You have to be aware of how they are implemented.

-If you have a method like `Array.sort()` or any other array or object methods, you have to look into the implementation to determine its running time.
+If you have a method like `Array.sort()` or any other array or object method, you have to look into the implementation to determine its running time.

-Primitive operations like sum, multiplication, subtraction, division, modulo, bit shift, etc. have a constant runtime.
-This can be shocking!
-But, let's go in detail why they are constant time.
+Primitive operations like sum, multiplication, subtraction, division, modulo, bit shift, etc., have a constant runtime.
+Did you expect that?
+Let's go into detail about why they are constant time.
 If you use the schoolbook long multiplication algorithm, it would take <code>O(n<sup>2</sup>)</code> to multiply two numbers.
 However, most programming languages limit numbers to max value (e.g. in JS: `Number.MAX_VALUE` is `1.7976931348623157e+308`).
 So, you cannot operate numbers that yield a result greater than the `MAX_VALUE`.
 So, primitive operations are bound to be completed on a fixed amount of instructions `O(1)` or throw overflow errors (in JS, `Infinity` keyword).

 <!-- Addition O(n), Multiplication O(n^2) https://en.wikipedia.org/wiki/Computational_complexity_of_mathematical_operations -->